reillymc/Framerate-Backend/README.md

 ## Contributing

 I created Framerate as a way to learn some of the basics of Rust and also because I felt existing tools / services did not cater to the 'historical' journaling of watches and ratings.
 There are many features I intend to add and parts I aim to improve, but further work is not guaranteed.
-Pull requests are welcome if they are within the the projects current scope and / or goals, otherwise raise an issue and I would be happy to discuss problems and suggestions.
+Pull requests are welcome if they are within the the projects current scope and / or goals, otherwise raise an issue and I would be happy to discuss problems or suggestions.